pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/quantum_computer.md

 <BlockImage id="advanced_ae:quantum_storage_256" scale="4"></BlockImage>
 </Row>

-These block expand the crafting storage of the quantum core.
+These blocks expand the crafting storage of the quantum core.
 They effectively increase the amount of concurrent tasks the quantum computer is able to run.
 There are two variations, with 128M and 256M of capacity.

 ## Quantum Data Entangler